Vyral/robin-phillips/_posts/2022-10-06-critical-charleston-sc-market-update.md

 {% include excerpt.html %}

 Did you know that the fall market is different from the summer and spring markets?
 It’s especially different this year.
-So if you have plans to sell or buy a home this season, it’s crucial that you’re updated with the latest changes in real estate.
+If you have plans to sell or buy a home this season, it’s crucial that you’re updated with the latest changes in real estate.
 Today I’ll share some data that shows what’s happening to our local market.

 **Feel free to watch the full explanation or use these timestamps to browse specific topics at your leisure:**